jumanajouhar/jumanajouhar/README.md

 <h3>
 About Me
 </h3>
-👩‍💻 4th year Computer Science & Engineering student. <br>
+👩‍💻 Computer Science & Engineering Major. <br>
-🌱 Currently learning AI/ML Engineering.<br>
+🌱 Currently learning Data Analytics with Excel and R.<br>
 ⚡ Like to learn new things in my free time.
 My favourite way to learn is by doing projects. <br>
 ✍️ Exploring content and report writing. <br>
 🧡 Interests: Machine Learning, Data Analytics, Frontend Web Development. <br>